beiko-lab/arete/README.md

 ## Examples <a name="examples"></a>

-The fine details of how to run ARETE are described in the command reference and documentation, but here are a couple of illustrative examples:
+The fine details of how to run ARETE are described in the command reference and documentation, but here are a couple of illustrative examples of how runs can be adjusted to accommodate genome sets of different sizes:

 ### Assembly, annotation, and pan-genome inference from a modestly sized dataset (50 or so genomes) from paired-end reads